 Pressure.
 If water doesn’t flow consistently but comes out in fits and starts, the solution could be as simple as giving faucet aerators a thorough cleaning to break down buildup.
 But the problem could even be the local water supply or an aging plumbing system.
 But more serious factors like a faulty water heater, broken pipes, backflow, or corrosion could be involved.

 Very high pressure isn’t good either, causing stress and wear on your plumbing system.
 Ensuring that pipes are strapped down is important, but finding the root cause is vital.
 Water pressure that’s too high can eventually lead to leaks or cracks in the line.
-Resulting damage could be extensive and hard to get to.
+The resulting damage could be extensive and hard to get to.

 Temperature.
 Water that’s either inconsistently warm or never reaches the desired temperature points to a problem with your water heater.
 Whether it’s older and just can’t keep up, has a leak, or is full of sediment and unable to carry enough hot water, replacing parts or flushing sediment could be the answer.